Botlhale-AI/flaskTemplate/README.md

 	http://localhost:5000

-## Configuration: connect to your deployed bot
+## Configuration: Connecting to your deployed bot
 You can configure `BotID`, `LanguageCode`, `MessageType`, `ResponseType`, `refreshToken` in `config.json`.
 After providing the required parameters in the `config.json` you can run `python app.py` and your bot should respond.

 ```json